t1/junit-5-structure-demo/README.md

 }
 ```

-## Generic Verifications
+## Generic verifications

 You may want to add generic verifications,
-e.g., YAML documents and streams should render `toString` equal to the input they where generated from.
+e.g. YAML documents and streams should render `toString` equal to the input they where generated from.
 For the `whenParseAll` method, we add a verification line directly after the call to `verifyParseAll`:

 ```java